QATAR FAST FACTS

 Cuisine in Qatar

 The food in Qatar is characterized by a mixture of Indian and Iranian cuisines.
+But the main cuisine that is served when you travel to Qatar is Arab cuisine.
 Therefore, expect to find a lot of use for dates and seafood in their dishes.
+The national dish in Qatar is called Machb?s.
+This dish consist of rice, meat, and vegetables.
+Other distinctive features of the Qatari cuisine is its use of spices like saffron and cardamom.

 One of their popular dishes is Burghul pilaf.
 It is dish prepared using the following ingredients: wheat, chicken or beef, spices, onion and butter.
 Another famous local food is called Baba ghanoush, which is basically cooked eggplant.